ma16/rpio/cc/Console/Sample/README.md

-# Sample Data
+# Digital Signal Sampling

+Digital signal sampling in this context is the process of tracking a binary signal (high and low) over time.
+This may be useful to determine the (average) frequency or duty cylce, for monitoring purposes, or for communication (receiving data).

+Often, data is sampled at a constant rate; for instance at a rate (R) of one million (samples) per second (1 M/s).
+This will detect all signal levels that last longer than 1/R = 1µs.
+Thus, a 1:1 square-wave-signal at 400 kHz (where each High and Low level lasts for 1.25 µs) will be tracked; a 1:11 square-wave-signal at 100 kHz however not.

-Note: the executing thread may be interrupted and suspended at any time for any duration by the operating system.
-Hence, the results of the program should be considered with care.
+Sampling at a constant rate is not possible thru a vanilla Linux userland process: A busy loop that polls an input register won't return values at a constant rate (unlike a loop on a microcontroller).
+The executing thread may be interrupted and suspended at any time for any duration by the operating system.
+Besides, depending on the bus and memory architecture, there may be unpredictable latencies (e.g. due to cache operations).

+Anyway, this stub provides a few simple methods to sample data (at no contant rate):
+* Level: the signal level is polled in a busy loop.
+* Event: the event detect status register is polled in a busy loop.
+* Inspect: similar to Event.
+However, retries on potential problems.
+* Pulse: PWM measurement.

 ## Synopsis